kamilburda/batcher/docs/sections/Customization.md

 * `[attributes, %iw-%ih]` → `1000-500`

-### Inserting reserved characters in arguments
+### Inserting reserved characters in optionss

-To insert a literal space or comma in a field argument, enclose the argument with square brackets.
+To insert a literal space or comma in a field option, enclose the option with square brackets.
-To insert a literal square bracket (`[` or `]`), double the bracket and enclose the argument with square brackets (e.g. `[[[]` to insert a literal `[`).
+To insert a literal square bracket (`[` or `]`), double the bracket and enclose the option with square brackets (e.g. `[[[]` to insert a literal `[`).

-If the last argument is enclosed in square brackets, leave a single space between the last and the second to last closing square bracket.
+If the last option is enclosed in square brackets, leave a single space between the last and the second to last closing square bracket.

 Examples:
 * `[layer path, [ ] ]` → `Body Hands Left`